It's all about choice

 If the business is not listed then please use our Send Info Contact form.

-Please let us have the name of the business and its location (many pubs, for example, have the same name – we want to list the right one!).
-If it has a website please let us know the address.
+Please let us have the name of the business and its location (town, county, and post code – many pubs, for example, have the same name and we want to list the right one!).
+If the business has a website please let us know the URL.

 As we say, we are asking for proof or evidence.
 Please give as much as possible.
 Evidence might include: a link (or a screenshot) to text or images on the website of the business showing support for hunting with dogs or shooting birds or mammals; a link to an online advert in a hunting or shooting magazine; an eye-witness account backed up by images or video.

-We can’t reproduce copyrighted images, but they may be useful for research purposes.
-If you took a picture yourself that we can use (or have the express permission of whoever did for us to use it) that would be great.
+We don’t reproduce copyrighted images.
+If you took a picture yourself that we can use (or have the express permission of whoever did for us to use it) do please let us know.

 Please send anything you have to us via our Contact Form and please let us know if you would like to be credited or not .